Psychological Problems Derived From Infertility

 Mentally, for some couples (or members thereof) paternity and maternity are linked to genitality.
 Therefore, cases of infertility are capable of promoting the appearance of sexual dysfunctions linked to insecurity and fear of making a fool of ourselves “I’m not good for this”, “this doesn’t make sense” are relatively common thoughts among those who believe that they are biologically “broken” for anything that has to do with sex and reproduction.

-You may be interested: Fear of Colors (chromophobia): Causes, Symptoms and Treatment
+You may be interested: Katsaridaphobia (fear of Cockroaches): Symptoms, Causes and Treatment

 4. Social isolation